The First Point

 didn’t care for the way he stroked her fingers in his hold, but his argument

 made sense.
-Why not take advantage of
+Why not take advantage of his offer?
+Besides, it was probably

-had proven that fact back in the cave.
+better to keep his hands occupied.
+He had proven that fact back in the cave.

 “Okay,”